 • Add the tomatoes, their juices, cream cheese, and lime juice (if using) to the slow cooker.
 Mix well and place the lid on top.

-32 ounces cream cheese, 20 ounces Rotel tomatoes, Juice of 1-2 limes
+32 oz. cream cheese, 20 oz.
+Rotel tomatoes, juice of 1-2 limes

 • In a large skillet, set over medium heat, cook the sausage until browned.
 Drain the sausage and add it to the cheese/tomato mixture; mix well and replace the lid.

-2 pounds breakfast sausage
+2 lbs. breakfast sausage

 • Cook on high until the cheese has melted, stirring every 15 minutes; about 1 hour.
 Once the cream cheese has melted, set the slow cooker to warm and stir about every 30 minutes.